Hollingwood: Description

 The day centre on Station Road, where people with learning disabilities could attend on a daily basis, has now closed (2016) and has been demolished; a new housing estate has been built on the site.

 It used to have a church called St. Francis Church on Cedar Street, but this is now a set of flats.

-It has a primary school called Hollingwood Primary School, which opened as a new build; the old original school has now been demolished.
+It has a primary school called Hollingwood Primary School.
+The original primary school has now been demolished.
 The village did have a secondary school, which was called Westwood Lower School (previously Hollingwood Senior Girls School); it used to school ages 11–14.
 Westwood Upper School was located in nearby Brimington and used to school ages 14–16.
-The school was closed in 1992 and the land was sold off for housing to Barratts the housebuilders.
-The school's football field remained untouched and is now used for Sunday League football and events that are hosted by the Hollingwood public house.
+The school was closed in 1992 and the land was sold off for housing.

-The local post office closed in November 2008 and the space left by it is currently waiting for planning permission to be granted to be turned into an Indian takeaway.
-However, the other local shop has now reopened (Mar 2009) and seems to be flourishing.
-It is neighboured by a Pizza Shop (Hollingwood Express) and a Chinese takeaway (Happiness House).

-Opposite these shops is the Jehovah's Witnesses Hall and alongside it is a small play park with 4 swings, a slide and a climbing frame alongside a grassed area.

-In 2009, resident Colette Daffin was murdered by husband Christopher Daffin via hit and run; Daffin was later arrested sentenced to 25 years' imprisonment after it was discovered he had taken out a life insurance policy and had been having an affair with another woman.
+The local post office closed in November 2008.
+Nearby is the Jehovah's Witnesses Hall.